HOW TO SAY THE TIME IN ITALIAN

 - E’ mezzanotte → it’s midnight

-Don’t forget that the 24h usage is widespread in Italy, especially when it comes to set appointments or in formal situations, like in the workplace.
+Don’t forget that 24-hour usage is widespread in Italy, especially when setting appointments or in formal situations, like in the workplace.
 A train or plane ticket will use the 24h system too.

-Nevertheless, the 12h usage is also widely accepted informal situations.
+Nevertheless, the 12-hour usage is also widely accepted in informal situations.

 For instance, it is common to say

-Until 35 five minutes past, you can use the following pattern
+Until 35 minutes past, you can use the following pattern:

 - Sono le 9 e cinque – 9:05